 Legacy system modernization is a big deal and such an operation cannot be left to chance.
 In this case, solid preparation and planning of the application modernization roadmap are as important as the process itself.
 Does the strategy require your time and commitment?
 Yes, it does, but certainly less than the subsequent remediation of errors associated with poorly executed rebuilding or restructuring.

-A legacy app modernization strategy will help you:
+A legacy application modernization roadmap will help you:

 Any change strategy should start with an understanding and assessment of the baseline.
 Analyze your legacy app.
 Consider its nature, workflow, advantages, key functionalities, and aspects that you are comfortable with and that you would like to keep or replicate in the new app.
 Identify how the current system is related to the others and how changing it will affect other tools and applications your company uses.